agda/agda/doc/user-manual/tools/emacs-mode.rst

 displayed.
 This only works if the right fonts are available, though.
 If you want to turn off this feature, then you should customise the ``agda2-fontset-name`` variable.

+The colors that are used to highlight Agda syntax and errors can be adjusted by typing ``M-x customize-group RET agda2-highlight RET`` in Emacs and following the instructions.

 Keybindings
 ===========